Security Coverage

 - Report

-Security Coverages can be found under Analyses > Security Coverages, and are linked to their respective related entity.
+Security Coverages can be found under Analyses > Security Coverages, and are linked to the covered entity.

 Creating a Security Coverage

-You can create a Security Coverage from scratch under Analyses > Security Coverages (in which case the form will prompt for selecting the related entity), or directly from the context of a compatible entity.
+You can create a Security Coverage from scratch under Analyses > Security Coverages (in which case the form prompts you to select the entity to be covered), or directly from the context of a compatible entity.

-When you navigate to one of the compatible entities in OpenCTI, notice the "Add Security Coverage" button in the upper right corner of the page.
+When you navigate to a compatible entity in OpenCTI, the "Add Security Coverage" button is displayed in the upper right corner of the page.

-An automated Security Coverage leverages another component of the XTM Suite: OpenAEV.
-It will be responsible for automatically performing the relevant tests and feed the results back to OpenCTI with no human intervention.
+An automated Security Coverage uses OpenAEV, another component of the XTM Suite.
+OpenAEV automatically performs the relevant tests (unless additional configuration is required) and sends the results back to OpenCTI with no human intervention.

-Conversely, a manual security coverage assessment can also be performed, allowing you to conduct the analysis yourself and directly enter the results into OpenCTI.
+A manual security coverage allows you to conduct the analysis yourself and directly enter the results directly into OpenCTI.

-As part of the XTM Suite, OpenCTI can request an automated evaluation of the exposure of computer systems from one of the compatible entities, via a connected OpenAEV instance.
+As part of the XTM Suite, OpenCTI can request an automated evaluation of your computer systems' exposure from a compatible entity, through a connected OpenAEV instance.

 Report entities eligible for automated coverage

-At least one entity of this type must be present in the report for which an automated Security Coverage is being requested.
+At least one entity must be present in the covered entity for which an automated Security Coverage is being requested.

 - An active OpenAEV instance, here is the dedicated documentation

-- That same instance must be configured as an Enrichment Connector (see the specific documentation)
+- That same instance must be configured as an Enrichment Connector by a system administrator (see the specific documentation)

 When the above is completed, you should see OpenAEV being listed as an Enrichment Connector in Data > Ingestion :

-The automated Security Coverage is requested using the Add Security Coverage button mentioned above.
+To request an automated Security Coverage, click the Add Security Coverage button mentioned above.

 OpenAEV is responsible for running the assessment.
-Using its own internal library of automated tests, OpenAEV selects the best tests relevant to each of the eligible entities in the report linked to the Security Coverage and runs a periodic simulation to assess the coverage.
-Please refer to the OpenAEV documentation for extensive details on the inner working of this process.
+Using its own internal library of automated tests, OpenAEV selects the most relevant tests to each of the eligible entities in the entity covered by the Security Coverage and runs a periodic simulation to assess the coverage.
+See the OpenAEV documentation for details on how this process works.

 Periodic simulations